kudobuilder/operators/repository/kafka/docs/latest/mirrormaker.md

 ### 1. Set the shell variables

-The examples below assume that the instance and namespace names are stored in the following shell variables.
+The examples below assume the following shell variables.
 With this assumptions met, you should be able to copy-paste the commands easily.

 ```bash
 this_instance_name=kafka-qa